modeco80/ghidra-systemd/README.md

 YAJSW is sinful.
 I don't like it.
 It arguably makes Ghidra Server unstable.

-So, let's get rid of it!
+So, let's get rid of it, and replace it with systemd!

 # How to install